universal-packages/universal-documentation/docs/tutorials/todo-list/frontend.md

 npm install @universal-packages/core-create-react-app
 ```

-Lets initialize a new create-react-app project by running the following command:
+Let's initialize a new Create React App project by running the following command:

 <js-only>